What You Don't Know (Exposé album)

 What You Don't Know is the second studio album by American girl group Exposé, released on June 13, 1989, by Arista Records.
 It was made available in vinyl, cassette, and CD formats.
 The remixes of the tracks "What You Don't Know" and "When I Looked at Him" appeared only on the CD.
+Comparing to their previous album, which mainly features Jeanette Jurado on lead vocals, this second album focuses more on Gioia Bruno, who sang lead on 6 of 11 songs.

-Five singles were released from this album.
-"What You Don't Know", "When I Looked at Him" and "Tell Me Why" all peaked within the top 10 of the Billboard Hot 100, at numbers 8, 10, and 9, respectively.
-"Your Baby Never Looked Good In Blue" peaked within the top 20 at number 17.
-"Stop, Listen, Look, & Think" was released solely to dance clubs and as a 12-inch single.
+In 2017, 3CD-Expanded edition was released by Cherry Pop Records.
+In this edition, various remixes and a previously unreleased track "You Got Me Running" (lead vocals by Ann Curless) are included.